World Economy and Business

 10. Definition and distribution of corruption (CPI from Transparency international) and quality of business environment (World Bank index - Doing business: The Ease of doing business and distance to frontier)

-11. Human Development Index (UNDP) as an arguably best indicator of successful institutions and macroeconomic policies
+11. Human Development Index (UNDP) as the arguably best indicator of successful institutions and macroeconomic policies

 12. Cost and benefits of MNCs (strategies, M&A, technologies)